Usertestsk/sealedsecrets/README.md

  openssl genrsa -out "rootca.key" 4096
 ```

-2. Genrate a CSR using the key you reated in step 1:
+2. Genrate a Certificate Signing Request (CSR using) the root CA you reated in step 1:

 ```bash
 openssl req \